I. Introduction and Purpose

 Deferred suspension is used for repeated offenses of a less serious nature or for offenses found serious enough to warrant suspension, but where the specific circumstances of the case mitigate the offense.
 Deferred suspension is a designated period of time during which a student is given the opportunity to demonstrate the ability to abide by the community's expectations of behavior articulated in the Code of Conduct.
 If the student is found in violation of any university rule during the time of Deferred Suspension, the Suspension takes effect immediately without further review.
 Additional student conduct sanctions appropriate to the new violation also may be taken.
 A student who has been issued a Deferred Suspension sanction is deemed “not in good standing” with the university for the duration of the suspension period.

 Students may be immediately suspended from the University for a period of time following a serious violation of policy, if it is determined an immediate and/or imminent danger may exist to the student, others, or property.
-This suspension will be implemented immediately and a disciplinary conference or hearing will follow.
+This suspension will be implemented immediately and a conduct conference or hearing will follow.
 Typically, students placed on interim suspension are immediately removed from the campus and the residential facilities.

 Students who are arrested and/or jailed by an off-campus agency for a serious crime are subject to immediate interim suspension from the University, pending a review of the case by the Dean of Students or designee.